NAVSUP FLCJ makes progress to deliver food to Navy warfighters

-Graphic illustration of the progress made by the Naval Supply Systems Command Fleet Logistics Center Jacksonville’s Subsistence Prime Vendor team at site Naval Station Mayport, Florida.
-(U.S. Navy graphic)
+NAVAL STATION MAYPORT, Fla. - Recently, Naval Supply Systems Command Fleet Logistics Center Jacksonville’s Subsistence Prime Vendor team at site Naval Station Mayport, Florida, has started working to improve the fill rates of provisions to Sailors serving on ships.

+The team discovered the vendor fill rate was below the contractual threshold of 98 percent.

+“To address this, we started dialogue with NAVSUP’s Food Service Division and (Defense Logistics Agency) Troop Support (TS) in Philadelphia to discuss how we can uncover the issues, understand contract exceptions, and begin monthly drumbeats to report progress,” said Lt.
+Cmdr.
+Bentley Hodsdon, Logistics Support Officer.

 |Date Taken: